mikavir/scrub-savers/README.md

 - **Hero Callout and button**

-    - The Hero Callout and button on the ScrubSavers home page immediately capture users' attention with striking visuals of medical professionals, reinforcing its identity as a site for healthcare workers while providing engaging messages and seamless navigation to the products page.
+    - The hero callout and button on the ScrubSavers home page immediately capture users' attention with striking visuals of medical professionals, reinforcing its identity as a site for healthcare workers while providing engaging messages and seamless navigation to the products page.

 ![screenshot](documentation/features/feature02.png)

 - **Recommendations**

-    - The Recommendations feature on ScrubSavers offers randomized product suggestions, enhancing user engagement and discovery while providing a unique shopping experience each time they visit the site.
+    - The recommendations feature on ScrubSavers offers randomized product suggestions, enhancing user engagement and discovery while providing a unique shopping experience each time they visit the site.

 ![screenshot](documentation/features/feature03.png)

 - **Hero review**

-    - The Hero Review feature showcases a top customer testimonial on the ScrubSavers home page, building trust and credibility while encouraging new users to make purchases.
+    - The hero review feature showcases a top customer testimonial on the ScrubSavers home page, building trust and credibility while encouraging new users to make purchases.

 ![screenshot](documentation/features/feature04.png)

 - **Footer and social media icons**

-    - The Footer and Social Media Icons offer quick access to essential site links and social media profiles, enhancing navigation and providing a sense of security for customers by facilitating easy contact, ultimately improving the brand image.
+    - The footer and social media icons offer quick access to essential site links and social media profiles, enhancing navigation and providing a sense of security for customers by facilitating easy contact, ultimately improving the brand image.

 ![screenshot](documentation/features/feature05.png)